 This spring we helped to plant more than 732,000 trees across approximately 770 acres and 530 acres of forests.

 "The New River Gorge: Ancient River, Old Mines, New National Park by Mary Caperton Morton.

 The annual report of our projects, partnerships, and donors from the past year.

 Kentucky was devastated for decades by mountaintop removal.
-Now scientists have figured out a way to undo the damage — one tree at a time.
+Now scientists have figured out a way to undo the damage.

 Spring 2019 Newsletter.